 Please note there are various ways this particular dish can be made.
 To accommodate some of the methods that my father uses, I have added notes at relevant points in the method of cooking.
 I urge you to read through the recipe before heading into the kitchen.
-Choose your method before the pots, pans and recipes are hauled out.
+Choose your method before the pots, pans are hauled out.

 A household favourite and tied to every Bengali’s memory, this mutton curry is a slow cooked dish that is high on spice and flavours.

 - 2.5 kgs Mutton (cleaned)